From my childhood, my father, a self-taught artist, encouraged me to be creative and draw.

 As an English family the move to the Netherlands in 1994, when I was 11 years old, was initially very difficult.
 Nobody spoke Dutch and we went from a nice home in England surrounded by lots of family to a small village called Nuth where we knew nobody.

 My father was busy writing a book at the time and my mother was busy trying to get us settled in with the Dutch lifestyle.
-This gave
+This gave me and

-me and my brother the opportunity to wander through the hills of South Limburg and Explore.
+my brother the opportunity to wander through the hills of South Limburg and Explore.

 Never forgetting my childhood in England which formed me as a person and which is a large influence on my art today.

-goldsmith and make my own jewellery.
+make my own jewellery.

 We also have two beautiful daughters Sienna-Dawn and Savannah, who I hope one day want to make jewellery and art together with me too.